Powell's Books

 Powell's Books is a chain of bookstores, based in Portland, Oregon.
 Their flagship store, dubbed Powell's City of Books, claims to be the largest independent new and used bookstore in the world.

-In addition to Powell's City of Books, Powell's currently operates three other Portland area stores, as well as a satellite store in the town of Condon.
+In addition to Powell's City of Books, Powell's operates four other Portland area stores, including the newest store at the Portland International Airport, as well as a satellite store in the town of Condon.